gkochera/cargo-management-api/README.md

 ![JWT Issued](./documentation/assets/generated-jwt.png)

-We will use that JWT as our `Bearer Token` in the `Authorization` header of any HTTP request that is protected.
+This JWT is used as the `Bearer Token` in the `Authorization` header of any HTTP request made to any API endpoint. that is protected.